jbutewicz/hmmworldview/README.md

 ## hmmworldview

-I'm a bot that combines multiple popular images to give a snapshot of the worldview as portrayed by the media.
+I'm a bot that combines the most popular news images to give a snapshot of the worldview as portrayed by the media.

 Includes twitterbot and code to run the site.